mdlindsey/npm-react-casino/README.md

 };
 ```

-Pepper hand sorted with spades as trump
+Pepper hand with spades as trump and a club led

 ```js
 import React from 'react';